-Highlights for the Fourth Quarter and the Full Year ended December 31, 2023
+Highlights for the Fourth Quarter and the Full Year ended December 31, 2024

-Highlights for the Fourth Quarter of 2023
+Highlights for the Fourth Quarter of 2024

-(All comparative figures are for the fourth quarter of 2022)
+(All comparative figures are for the fourth quarter of 2023)

-- Revenue decreased by 3% to \$91.1 million from \$94.3 million - Decline was primarily driven by a change in the mix of branded and generic pharmaceuticals dispensed during the fourth quarter of 2023.
-This change did not negatively impact the Company's profitability in the quarter; and - Decline was also partially the result of a net reduction in the average number of beds serviced. - Adjusted EBITDA increased by 5% to \$7.5 million from \$7.1 million - Despite the reduction in the average number of beds serviced, Adjusted EBITDA increased primarily due to certain efficiencies and cost savings initiatives implemented during the second half of 2023. - Net loss decreased by 21% to \$3.7 million from \$4.7 million - Decline in net loss was driven primarily by decreases in share-based compensation expense and loss on the change in fair value of contingent consideration liabilities; in addition to the impact of certain cost savings initiatives implemented during the second half of 2023; and - Decline was partially offset by a lower gain on the change in fair value of derivative financial instruments, the intangible assets impairment recorded during the fourth quarter of 2023 and the impact of a reduction in the average number of beds serviced.
+- Revenue increased by 1% to \$92.2 million from \$91.1 million - Increase was primarily driven by an increase in branded pharmaceutical prices in the third quarter of 2024.
+This change did not negatively impact the Company's profitability in the quarter. - Increase was partially offset by a net reduction in the average number of beds serviced. - Adjusted EBITDA increased by 1% to \$7.6 million from \$7.5 million - Adjusted EBITDA increased primarily due to: (i) certain efficiencies and cost savings initiatives that commenced during the second half of 2023, and (ii) improved supply terms as a result of the amendment to the existing agreement with the Company's principal pharmaceutical wholesaler effective April 1, 2024. - Net loss decreased by 39% to \$2.2 million from \$3.7 million - Decrease in net loss was driven primarily by decreases in finance costs, in addition to the impact of certain cost savings initiatives that commenced during the second half of 2023; partially offset by increase in share-based compensation expense. - Announced Final Conversion of Convertible Debentures - On November 22, 2024, the final tranche of the Company's unsecured convertible debentures (the "Convertible Debentures") originally issued by the Company on November 22, 2019, has been converted into common shares of the Company at a price of \$3.00 per common share pursuant to the terms of the Convertible Debentures. - Appointment of Chief Financial Officer - On October 1, 2024, Suzanne Brand, a highly accomplished executive bringing a wealth of financial, healthcare and leadership experience, joined the Company in the role of Chief Financial Officer.